rangken/rangken.github.com/_posts/2014-12-28-moving-to-jekyll-github-pages-wordpress.md

 title:  "Moving to Jekyll + GitHub Pages from WordPress"
 date:   2014-12-28 15:42:00
 categories: Github Pages + Jekyll
-tags: GitHub Pages, Jekyll, SEO, Wordpress
+tags: GitHub Pages Jekyll SEO Wordpress
-description: A guide on moving from WordPress to GitHub Pages and Jekyll, setting up a blog without bootstrapping tools, with some tips on SEO and redirects.
+description: A guide on moving from WordPress to GitHub Pages and Jekyll, setting up a blog without bootstrapping tools, with some tips on SEO, related posts and redirects.
 ---
 I finally made the transition from WordPress to GitHub Pages, resulting in a minimal, hand-crafted blog, without using bootstrapping tools.
-This post contains what I went with, sticking to the bare essentials, plus some tips on SEO and redirects.
+This post contains what I went with, sticking to the bare essentials, plus some tips on SEO, related posts and redirects.
 <!-- more -->

 ### Getting started